Approaching psychotic symptoms

 • Hallucination

 It is an alteration in perception.
 It occurs when a person experiences a sensation, without anything external having produced it.
-There are different types of hallucinations based on the different senses.
-Thus, there are auditory, visual, tactile hallucinations...
+There are different types of hallucinations depending on the different senses.
+Thus, there are auditory, visual, tactile, and other hallucinations.

-It is a group of symptoms that refer to alterations in the thought process, this disorganization is also reflected in language and the way in which one expresses oneself.
-Thus, it can happen that the person quickly changes from one topic to another without much relationship, incoherence in speech or great distractibility.
-These alterations can greatly hinder the ability of the person who is suffering from them to communicate.
+This is a group of symptoms that refer to alterations in the thought process.
+This disorganization is also reflected in language and the way one expresses oneself.
+Thus, the person may quickly switch from one unrelated topic to another, have incoherent speech, or be highly distractible.
+These alterations can greatly impede the sufferer's ability to communicate.

-They take place when the person shows strange behaviors, often affected by hallucinations and delusions.
-For example, when faced with the feeling of being persecuted by a group of criminals, the behavior of hunkering down at home and not going out.
+They occur when a person exhibits strange behavior, often accompanied by hallucinations and delusions.
+For example, feeling like they're being chased by a group of criminals, or barricading themselves in their homes and not going outside.

 • Associability

-It implies a reduction in interest in relating to other people, less contact with family, friends or colleagues and poses a great risk of social isolation
+It involves a reduction in interest in interacting with other people, decreased contact with family, friends or colleagues and poses a great risk of social isolation.

 • Anhedonia

-It occurs when there are difficulties in carrying out pleasant activities, the ability to enjoy the interests or hobbies that a person has is diminished.
+It occurs when there are difficulties in performing pleasurable activities, and the ability to enjoy a person's interests or hobbies is diminished.

-It takes place when there is a lack of affective reactions, an apparent indifference and indolence towards the things that happen around the person or their environment.
+• It occurs when there is a lack of emotional reactions, an apparent indifference and indolence towards things that happen around the person or their environment.

 • Alogia

-It occurs when the spontaneity and flow of conversation decreases, with brief repartee and a reduction in the amount of speech the person speaks.
+It occurs when spontaneity and fluency in conversation decrease, with short replies and a reduction in the amount of speech the person speaks.

 CONTACT